-With air and ocean temperatures rising and hurricane season less than 10 weeks away, Tim Frazier, faculty director for the Emergency & Disaster Management master’s programs at Georgetown School of Continuing Studies, says his field is ready to consider all the necessary actions.
+With air and ocean temperatures rising and hurricane season less than 10 weeks away, Tim Frazier, faculty director for the Master's in Emergency & Disaster Management program at Georgetown School of Continuing Studies, says his field is ready to consider all the necessary actions.

 Even if there’s a natural disaster during the COVID-19 crisis—a scenario that sounds harrowing—Frazier says emergency experts would follow plans and protocols they have been honing for years, despite various responses of state and national leaders that might seem at times, ad hoc, scattershot or contradictory during this time.